 Fortunately, for occasional sleeplessness, there are safe and effective natural options that actually work.

 Every time you go to sleep, you are making a deposit into your health safety deposit box.
-This is a very stingy bank, however, and at least 7 to 8 hours of sleep are required out of every 24 hours to keep from drawing down reserves.
+This is a very stingy bank, however, and at least 7 to 8 hours of sleep are required out of every 24 hours to keep from depleting reserves.

 If your body has been stressed, sleep is especially important because reserves are already low.
 Ironically, people suffering who are very stressed often find sleep hard to come by.